 (A) Upon petition by the county department of job and family services or its designee, the court may issue an order authorizing the provision of protective services on an emergency basis to an adult.
 The petition for any emergency order shall include all of the following:

 (1) The name, age, and address of the adult in need of protective services;

 (3) The proposed protective services;

 (4) The petitioner's reasonable belief, together with facts supportive thereof, as to the existence of the circumstances described in divisions (D)(1) to (3) of this section;

 (5) Facts showing the petitioner's attempts to obtain the adult's consent to the protective services.

 (B) Notice of the filing and contents of the petition provided for in division (A) of this section, the rights of the person in the hearing provided for in division (C) of this section, and the possible consequences of a court order, shall be given to the adult.
-Notice shall also be given to the spouse of the adult or, if he has none, to his adult children or next of kin, and his guardian, if any, if his whereabouts are known.
+Notice shall also be given to the spouse of the adult or, if the adult has none, to the adult's adult children or next of kin, and the adult's guardian, if any, if the guardian's whereabouts are known.
 The notice shall be given in language reasonably understandable to its recipients at least twenty-four hours prior to the hearing provided for in this section.
-The court may waive the twenty-four hour notice requirement upon a showing that both of the following are the case:
+The court may waive the twenty-four hours' notice requirement upon a showing that both of the following are the case:

-(1) Immediate and irreparable physical harm or immediate and irreparable financial harm to the adult or others will result from the twenty-four hour delay; and
+(1) Immediate and irreparable physical harm or immediate and irreparable financial harm to the adult or others will result from the twenty-four hour delay;

-(2) Reasonable attempts have been made to notify the adult, his spouse, or, if he has none, his adult children or next of kin, if any, and his guardian, if any, if his whereabouts are known.
+(2) Reasonable attempts have been made to notify the adult, the adult's spouse, or, if the adult has none, the adult's adult children or next of kin, if any, and the adult's guardian, if any, if the guardian's whereabouts are known.

 Notice of the court's determination shall be given to all persons receiving notice of the filing of the petition provided for in this division.